Attestation Crafting

 During this stage, the crafting tool will contact the control plane to

-- Retrieve the associated workflow contract.
+• Retrieve or create the associated workflow contract

 attestation add